Code with Chompers

 • You will be given outlines that will guide you through the necessary steps for conducting activities.

-Middle school students (grades 6-8) are at a critical stage where they can begin to explore more advanced computational concepts.
+Elementary school students (grades K-6) are at a critical stage where they can begin to explore computational concepts.
 As a fellow, you will:

 • Introduce students to programming concepts using beginner-friendly languages like Python.